 If one branch were to become too powerful, American liberties could be in jeopardy.
 A balance of power between the three branches of government would help to preserve the liberties and freedoms fought for in the revolution.

-In the Federalist Papers No. 68, Alexander Hamilton provided a defense for the method of electing the President of the United States: the Electoral College.
+In Federalist No. 68, Alexander Hamilton provided a defense for the method of electing the President of the United States: the Electoral College.

 There were many differing proposals to select the member(s) of the Executive branch at the Constitutional Convention.
 Some proposed election by direct democracy, others by state legislatures, and still others by Congress.